 It's a common event: You learn that you are being laid off, maybe as part of a company-wide "restructuring," a corporate "downsizing," or a job elimination from a "reduction-in-force" ("RIF").
 Your employer claims that it was a business decision, so what can you do?

 The answer depends on how the employer handled the layoff and on the circumstances leading up to your departure.
-A lawyer might be interested in your case if your employer had an illegal motive for letting you go or didn't follow legal requirements in conducting the layoff.
+An employment lawyer might be interested in your case if your employer had an illegal motive for letting you go or didn't follow legal requirements in conducting the layoff.

 Employers use the term "termination," by contrast, for the decision to fire an employee for any reason other than a business-based job elimination.
 However, these are not terms of art in the law and may be used interchangeably.
 Terminations may be "at-will" (for no stated reason) or "for cause" (for a stated reason).
 (For a discussion about how a lawyer assesses a termination for cause, see Will a Lawyer Take Your Wrongful Termination Case if You Were Fired for Cause?)